Scalable Gaussian Process Inference with Stan: Discussion

-One the one hand, if data are spaced irregularly, sparse approximations discussed in \cref{sec:graph} are appropriate, especially if the density of observation points is inhomogeneous.
-On the other hand, if the observation points form a regular grid, Fourier methods discussed in \cref{sec:fourier} can evaluate the exact likelihood rapidly and should be preferred, as shown in panel~(b).
-Performance can be further improved by employing a non-centered parameterization and discarding high-frequency terms.
 Padding may be required to attenuate the effect of periodic boundary conditions inherent to the fast Fourier transform.
+The necessary amount of padding depends on the kernel.
+We have found one to two correlation lengths $\ell$ to be sufficient for squared exponential and Mat\'ern~$\sfrac{3}{2}$ kernels (see \cref{app:padding} for details).
+However, the correlation length is often not known a priori, and finding the ``right'' amount of padding that appropriately balances performance and the need for non-periodic boundary conditions may be an iterative process.
+For example, we can start with a small amount of padding and increase it until the posterior stabilizes.

 Fourier methods may also be appropriate if the density of observation points is relatively homogeneous.
 In particular, we may consider a latent GP $\vec{g}$ on a grid and use it to predict the GP of interest $\vec{f}$ at each observation point, i.e.,

 This method reduces the computational cost because elements of $\vec{f}$ are conditionally independent given $\vec{g}$ at the regularly spaced ``inducing points'' \citep{Hensman2013}.

 We hope that our library and the illustrations in \cref{sec:illustration} will accelerate the development of models employing GPs in \proglang{Stan}.
 Integrating GP approximations with \proglang{Stan}'s ecosystem, rather than developing a bespoke GP library, will allow practitioners to leverage the framework's flexibility and the shared knowledge of the engaged \proglang{Stan} community.